Category: Trip-planning

 White Seabass5 per angler

 Important: Regulations change periodically.
-Always verify current limits with CONAPESCA or your charter operator before your trip.
-The figures above reflect published regulations at time of writing but Mexico does update them.
+Verify current limits with CONAPESCA or your charter operator before your trip.
+These figures reflect published regulations at time of writing, but Mexico does update them.

-Several species found in Baja waters are fully protected under Mexican law and must be immediately released if accidentally caught.
-Keeping any of these species is a serious offense with significant penalties:
+Several species found in Baja waters are fully protected under Mexican law.
+If accidentally hooked, release immediately.
+Keeping any of these is a serious offense with significant penalties:

-• Sea turtles (all species): All sea turtle species in Mexican waters are fully protected.
-If one takes your bait, remove the hook as carefully as possible and release immediately.
-Do not lift a sea turtle from the water if it can be avoided.
+• Sea turtles (all species): Fully protected.
+If one takes your bait, remove the hook as carefully as possible and release.
+Don’t lift a sea turtle from the water if it can be avoided.

-• Whale sharks: The largest fish in the ocean is fully protected in Mexico.
-Do not hook, touch, or approach whale sharks in a way that disturbs them.
+• Whale sharks: The largest fish in the ocean, fully protected in Mexico.
+Do not hook, touch, or approach in a way that disturbs them.

 • Dolphins and porpoises: All cetaceans are protected.

-• Marine mammals (all species): Sea lions, seals, whales — all protected.
+• Marine mammals: Sea lions, seals, whales — all protected.

 • Sawfish: Critically endangered, fully protected.

-• Totoaba: An endangered giant corvina native to the upper Sea of Cortez — fully protected and the subject of intense enforcement in that area.
+• Totoaba: Endangered giant corvina native to the upper Sea of Cortez.
+Fully protected and the subject of intense enforcement in that area.
+If you’re fishing San Felipe and hook something that looks like an outsized corvina, release it immediately.

 Size Limits

-Mexico establishes minimum size limits for many species to protect juvenile fish and allow populations to reproduce before harvest.
+Mexico establishes minimum size limits for many species to protect juveniles and allow populations to reproduce before harvest.
 Key size limits:

-Fish that don’t meet minimum size must be released immediately and carefully.
-Handle undersized fish as little as possible and return them to the water headfirst.
+Undersized fish must be released immediately and carefully.
+Handle as little as possible and return them headfirst to the water.

 Gear Restrictions

-Recreational fishing in Mexico has specific gear limitations designed to prevent commercial-scale harvesting:
+Recreational fishing has specific gear limits designed to prevent commercial-scale harvesting:

 • Hooks: Maximum of 3 hooks per line.
 No trotlines or longlines for recreational fishing.

-• Nets: Nets are prohibited for recreational fishing.
-Dip nets for landing fish are acceptable.
+• Nets: Prohibited for recreational fishing.
+Dip nets for landing fish are fine.

-• Spearfishing: Legal in Mexico for recreational purposes, but only with breath-hold (freediving) — no scuba spearfishing is permitted.
+• Spearfishing: Legal for recreational use but only with breath-hold (freediving).
+No scuba spearfishing.
 Spear guns and pole spears are allowed.

 • Underwater lights: Using lights to attract fish for spearing at night is prohibited.